webplatform/docs/tutorials/using_selectors/index.md

 Use the [[html/attributes/class|class]] attribute in an element to assign the element to a named class.
 It is up to you what name you choose for the class.
 Multiple elements in a document can have the same class value.

-In your stylesheet, type a full stop (period) before the class name when you use it in a selector.
+In your style sheet, type a full stop (period) before the class name when you use it in a selector.

 === ID selectors ===